Events

 A 250th Fourth of July

-Be part of America’s 250th birthday on July 4, 2026, at George Washington’s Ferry Farm!
+Be a part of a once-in-a-lifetime opportunity to celebrate America’s 250th birthday on July 4, 2026, at George Washington’s Ferry Farm!
 This family-friendly Americana-themed Independence Day event commemorates the 250th anniversary of the signing of the Declaration of Independence and the birth of our nation in a setting rich with Revolutionary history.
 Join us for a day filled with games, hands-on activities, crafts, living history demonstrations, reenactors, and engaging programs presented by community organizations from across the region.
 Fabulous Fourth offers a meaningful and memorable way to honor our shared heritage and the enduring spirit of independence.

 Celebrate our nation’s 250th along with the area’s historic sites and educational entities.
-With dozens of things to see and do, guests will be entertained by performances and demonstrations by the Kilmarnock Pipe Band, the Wil Gravatt Band, demonstrations by the Patawomeck Indian Tribe, the Central Rappahannock Regional Library, the Fredericksburg Area Museum, James Monroe Museum, Washington Heritage Sites, James Ingram who interprets of the lives of enslaved Sailors, and many others!
+With dozens of things to see and do, guests will be entertained by performances by the Wil Gravatt Band, Colonial Faire, and Riverside Theater, demonstrations by the Patawomeck Indian Tribe, the Central Rappahannock Regional Library, the Fredericksburg Area Museum, James Monroe Museum, National Park Service, Washington Heritage Museums, Art Cart for Kids, Civil War reenactors, historic food preparers, James Ingram of Colonial Williamsburg, FACES of the 18th Century, the Scandalous Women of the Civil War Guild, and many others!

-Returning performers include a George Washington reenactor, Enduring Freedom, the 23rd USCT, and the Rappahannock Colonial Heritage Society.
+Returning performers include Enduring Freedom, the 23rd USCT, and the Rappahannock Colonial Heritage Society.

 11:00 am – Inspiring Speeches and Flag Retirement Ceremony